SoIllEconomist/kidsProgram/introduction/getting_started.md

 Sketching is a way of thinking that is playful and quick.
 The goal is to explore many ideas in a short amount of time.
 Students can start out by sketching on paper them moving the results to code.
 Ideas for animation and interactions may be sketched with storyboards.

+# Homework for August 11, 2019
 ## p5.js Web Editor

 We will be using the [p5.js Web Editor](https://editor.p5js.org/) for the duration of the course.
 Students are need to have an account setup.

-To to https://editor.p5js.org/ to make an account.
+Go to https://editor.p5js.org/ to make an account.

 ![](../p5js_web_editor_sign_up.gif)